baseonballs/mpower-sitedocs/site-docs/mathematics/a1/eqs/linear/intro/intro.md

 >Note: Here you are likely scratching your head.
 Why is there a constraint on the coefficient of **$a$**.
 What about the **$x$** variable.
 Why is it that it's allowed to be zero.
 If I don't have an **$x$**  variable, how is that considered a linear equation?
 Ok, I don't get it.
 [Give me insights](insights-a-nonzero.md).

+> Recognize the indepdent variable from other letters or symboles used in the linear equations.

 In this case, solving the equation involves isolating \(x\) by performing basic algebraic operations.
 For example, to solve \(3x + 5 = 0\), you would subtract 5 from both sides and then divide by 3:

 \[